folke/snacks.nvim/docs/animate.md

 * `d` _(duration)_: total duration of the animation

-Some functions allow additional modifiers, like the elastic functions which also can receive an amplitud and a period parameters (defaults are included)
+Some functions allow additional modifiers, like the elastic functions which also can receive an amplitude and a period parameters (defaults are included)

 ```lua